-Define the essential characteristics of a lease

-- Describe and apply the method of determining a lease type (ie an operating or finance lease) - Explain the effect on the financial statements of a finance lease being incorrectly treated as an operating lease - Account for operating leases in the financial statements of the lessor and the lessee - Account for finance leases in the financial statements of the lessor and lessee - Outline the principles of accounting standards for leases and the main disclosure requirements.
-Note: the net cash investment method will not be examined.
+- Define the essential characteristics of a lease - Describe and apply the method of determining a lease type (i.e. an operating or finance lease) - Explain the effect on the financial statements of a lessee if a finance lease is incorrectly treated as an operating lease - Account for finance leases and operating leases in the financial statements of the lessor and the lessee - Account for sale and leaseback transactions in the financial statements of lessees.